Khushikri29/NeuroXplain_AI/README.md

 ---

-## 📷 Screenshots

-Add screenshots of:

-* Home Page
-* Prediction Dashboard
-* Grad-CAM Visualization
-* Results Page

----

 ## 🎯 Future Enhancements

-* Multi-modal medical data support
+* 🔗 Integration of pre-trained Machine Learning and Deep Learning models into the web application.
+* ☁️ Cloud deployment for scalable and real-time predictions.
-* Advanced explainability techniques
+* 📊 Advanced explainability techniques for enhanced model interpretability.
+* 🧠 Support for additional neurological datasets and multi-modal data.
-* Model optimization for faster inference
+* ⚡ Optimization of model inference for faster performance.
-* Integration with clinical datasets
-* Cloud deployment with APIs
+* 🔒 Enhanced security and privacy mechanisms for clinical data.
+* 📡 API integration for seamless communication between frontend and AI models.
+* 📈 Continuous learning and model updates for improved accuracy.

 ---